-Donations, Gifts, and Grants - 8.1% increase (\$62,433) based on 2023 projection without OOTC HOPE 4 Youth has a focus on partner stewardship, partner expansion, and further diversification of funding streams in 2024.
+Donations, Gifts, and Grants - 21.5% increase (\$292,861 > [\$212,505 Gov Grants])

+HOPE 4 Youth have a focus on partner stewardship, partner expansion, and further diversification of funding streams in 2025.
 H4Y staff will continue to actively enhance established portfolio management with in-depth review of previous partners, current advocates, and potential partners.
 Staff were fully engaged in the vision of our fundraising plan and relationship management strategies with specific plans tailoring our outreach intentions.
-We remain cautious regarding growth in Individual and Civic|Faith categories, and are optimistic in our growth potential in Corporate and Foundation partnerships.
-We believe our key donors will continue to advocate for H4Y, a few lead donors include Heartland Tire, Otto Bremer Trust, Connexus Energy, ECMC, Bremer Bank, Carlson Toyota.
-H4Y is currently researching new funding opportunities with encouraging success.
-H4Y has already secured two-year grant funding for 2023 and 2024 from the MN Dept of Human Services OEO grant (\$295,000 each year).
-H4Y is expanding our work with Anoka County leveraging administrative support and pass through funds through the Rapid Rehousing program and FHPAP.
+We remain cautious regarding growth in Individual and Civic | Faith categories and are optimistic in our growth potential in Corporate and Foundation partnerships.
+We believe our key donors will continue to advocate for H4Y, a few lead donors include Heartland Tire, Connexus Energy, ECMC, Bremer Bank, Carlson Toyota, and Culligan Water.
+H4Y is currently researching new funding opportunities through our contracted Grant Writer with encouraging success.
+H4Y has multi-year funding with two-year and four-year grant funding from the MN Dept of Human Services OEO grant, Anoka County FHPAP and Aid to Counties grants, and newly acquired OJP grant funding.